ibm-cloud-docs/discovery/sdu.md

 # Smart Document Understanding
 {: #sdu}

-Smart Document Understanding (SDU) is a new way to train {{site.data.keyword.discoveryfull}} to extract custom fields in your documents.
+Smart Document Understanding (SDU) trains {{site.data.keyword.discoveryfull}} to extract custom fields in your documents.
 Customizing how your documents are indexed into {{site.data.keyword.discoveryshort}} improves the answers that your application returns.

 With SDU, you annotate fields within your documents to train custom conversion models.
 As you annotate, Watson is learning and starts to predict annotations.
 SDU models can be exported and used on other collections.